 Britton Williams—an alumna of NYU’s Drama Therapy program and a licensed creative arts therapist—is serving as the director of Turbulence.
 She said her work as a practitioner helps her to guide and facilitate discussions on cultural humility and awareness.

 “As a Black therapist, I am aware that the majority of the clients served in the spaces I have worked are BPOC—but the field is still predominantly white.
 As a clinician and a teacher, I’m often thinking about my responsibility in challenging systems of oppression embedded within the fields and the avenues I love—creative arts therapies, mental health work, teaching.
 There’s no way to do ethical work without thinking about these things,” said Williams.

 Turbulence will be performed as part of the NYU Educational Theatre & Drama Therapy Forum 2019, a conference focusing on the intersection of theatre and health.
 The forum will be opened by Christopher Bailey from the World Health Organization and brings together practitioners, teachers, scholars, and performers to explore topics such as the impact of virtual reality on improving symptoms of Parkinson's Disease, how to address the opioid epidemic through theatre, healing the trauma of war through veteran-related Shakespearen texts, and more.
-The full schedule is available here.
+For the full schedule, please visit the Steinhardt website.

 Turbulence will be will be performed at the Provincetown Playhouse, 133 Macdougal Street, on Thursday, April 11 to Saturday, April 13 at 8 p.m. and Sunday, April 14 at 3 p.m.
 For tickets ($15 general, $5 for students and seniors), visit tickets.nyu.edu, call 212-998-4941, or visit the NYU Box Office in person at 566 LaGuardia Place.